-8. Sk.tp.1: later "(substitute)" crossed out in ink, and the parentheses around "(supply)" removed; AP.tp., Sk.tp.2: "(substitute)" omitted and no parentheses around "(supply)"; (AP.tp.)Sk.cr.: "substitute for?" added in ink
+Sk.tp.1: later "(substitute)" crossed out in ink, and the parentheses around "(supply)" removed; AP.tp., Sk.tp.2: "(substitute)" omitted and no parentheses around "(supply)"; (AP.tp.)Sk.cr.: "substitute for?" added in ink

-9. Sk.tp.1: later "(replace)" crossed out in ink, and the parentheses around "(supply)" removed; 9.
-Sk.tp.1: later (replace) crossed out in link, and the parentheses around "(supply)"; (AP.tp.)Sk.cr.: AP.tp., Sk.tp.2: "(replace)" omitted and no parentheses around "(supply)"; (AP.tp.)Sk.cr.: "(replace)" added in ink in margin, and "for" written after "supply" 10.
-All the typescripts have "devote"; though it should probably read "devout" or "devoted" 11.
-Sk.tp.1: "is" and "(worth while)" crossed out, and "brings" added in ink in the margin; AP.tp., Sk.tp.2: "(happiness)" omitted; (AP.tp.)Sk.cr.: "happiness" added in ink in margin 12.
-Sk.tp.1: later in ink "is" moved to before "belief" and "the" added before "God ideal" 13.
-Sk.tp.1: later "on" changed to "of" in ink 14.
-Sk.tp.1: later the whole sentence in parentheses crossed out, but then reinstated by a sentence in parentheses crossed out, but then reinstated by a sentence in parentheses.

-14. Sk.tp.1: later the whole sentence in parentheses crossed out, but then reinstated by a broken line underneath; AP.tp., Sk.tp.2: this sentence omitted cannot perceive the soul seeks for that which he cannot attain.)
+9. Sk.tp.1: later "(replace)" crossed out in ink, and the parentheses around "(supply)" removed; Sk.tp.1: later (replace) crossed out in ink, and the parentneses around "(supply)" removed, AP.tp., Sk.tp.2: "(replace)" omitted and no parentheses around "(supply)"; (AP.tp.)Sk.cr.: "(replace)" added in ink in margin, and "for" written after "supply" All the typescripts have "devote", though it should probably read "devout" or "devoted" Sk.tp.1: "is" and "(worth while)" crossed out, and "brings" added in ink in the margin; AP.tp., Sk.tp.2: "(happiness)" omitted; (AP.tp.)Sk.cr.: "happiness" added in ink in margin Sk.tp.1: later in ink "is" moved to before "belief" and "the" added before "God ideal" Sk.tp.1: later on" changed to "of" in ink Sk.tp.1: later the whole sentence in parentheses crossed out, but then reinstated by a cannot perceive the soul seeks for that which he cannot attain.)
 To supply this need, what the wise of the world have done?
 They have made the incomprehensible intelligible, limited in what man can easily grasp.
 Instead of telling of God, the Nameless, the Formless, who is beyond time and space, beyond comprehension, they made for man a form, as an artist makes a picture.
-They said the King, the Judge, because man knows what justice is: most Merciful and Compassionate, for man knows what is mercy and compassion.
+They said the King, the Judge, because man knows what justice is; most Merciful and Compassionate, for man knows what is mercy and compassion.
 There is nothing wrong in what they have spoken to man, only God is beyond it.
 God cannot be spoken of.
 In fact, God is greater than thought can conceive, higher than ideal.